-In the analysis presented in the above section, gross value of output (GVO) is taken as the measure of output of an industry and TFP growth was estimated using the gross output function framework in which capital, labour, materials, energy and services are taken as five inputs (in the case of agriculture, land was included among inputs).
-The Törnqvist index is applied to estimate TFP growth for each year during 1980-81 to 2017-18, which yielded an index of TFP for each industry for that period, permitting estimation of trend growth rate in TFP for the period under study (1980-81 to 2017-18).
+In the analysis presented in the above section, gross value of output (GVO) is taken as the measure of output of an industry and TFP growth was estimated using the gross output function framework in which capital, labour, materials, energy and services are taken as five inputs.
+The Törnqvist index is applied to estimate TFP growth for each year during 1980-81 to 2018-19, which yielded an index of TFP for each industry for that period, permitting estimation of trend growth rate in TFP for the period under study (1980-81 to 2018-19).

 The method of estimation of TFP growth for individual industries described in section 8.1 cannot be readily applied to a higher level of aggregation.
 The main problem is that gross value of output cannot be added across industries to generate a measure of output at a higher level of aggregation, say for the economy or of any of the broad sectors.
 It becomes necessary therefore to consider appropriate methods of aggregation across industries consistent with the gross output function specification of technology at the individual industry level.
-It is needless to say that one has to use the concept of value added to define an appropriate measure of output at the economy or broad sector level, but even here there are important issues of aggregation, i.e. how value added in different industries should be combined.
+It is needless to say that one has to use the concept of value added to define an appropriate measure of output at the economy or broad sector level, but even here there are important issues of aggregation, i.e., how value added in different industries should be combined.
 A very useful discussion of the issues involved is found in Jorgenson et al. (2005).